 Our food retail industry guide links to market research, statistics, benchmarking reports, legislation and relevant websites.
 We maintain a wide variety of industry guides, covering subjects from ice cream to space exploration.

-Lending copies of The international tax handbook and Whillans's worldwide taxes, both of which have chapters on Cyprus, were provided for the member.
+We sent the member chapters from the International tax handbook and Whillans's worldwide taxes, both of which have sections on Cyprus.

-The Library and Information team also showed them our web-page on Taxation in Cyprus and offered to email a country tax summary from International Bureau of Fiscal Documentation (IBFD), a subscription-based database.
+We also showed them our page on Taxation in Cyprus and offered to send a country tax summary from the International Bureau of Fiscal Documentation (IBFD), a subscription-based database.

 If you're having trouble finding the information you need, ask the Library & Information Service.
 Contact us by telephone on +44 (0)20 7920 8620, by web chat or by email at email@example.com.